Nutrition and food safety information and resources for healthcare professionals

-The U.S. Food and Drug Administration’s (FDA) Center for Food Safety and Applied Nutrition has a wealth of information designed to educate you, your staff, and your patients on important heath topics.
-Use the materials and information below to learn more about nutrition, food safety, and how to report a problem with food or a dietary supplement.
+The U.S. Food and Drug Administration’s (FDA) Center for Food Safety and Applied Nutrition has a wealth of information designed to educate you, your staff, and your patients on important health topics.

 Nutrition Facts Label

 FDA has updated the Nutrition Facts label on packaged foods and beverages based on current scientific information, new nutrition research, and input from the public.
 This is the first major update to the label in over 20 years.
 Learn more about the Nutrition Facts label and strategies to educate adult and pediatric patients on this important tool for making informed food choices.